topelab/Core.Resolver/readme.md

 ## Changes

+### 1.4.8

+- New method for `ResolveInfoCollection`: `AddInitializer(Action<IResolver> initializer)`, can be used to initialize some extensions with the recently created `IResolver` so it can be used to resolve needed services.

 ### 1.4.7

 - Fix an error on Topelab.Core.Resolver.Microsoft with a trouble in resolving named registration that has to resolve normal registered interfaces